Keep Exploring

 3. It only has about 800 citizens

 While the Vatican annually receives millions of visitors, less than a thousand people in the world can claim it as their home country.
-Vatican City has an official population of roughly 800 citizens.
+Vatican City has an official population of roughly 800 citizens that includes members of the clergy (including the Pope), Swiss Guards, employees and officials of the Vatican.

 Interestingly enough, the citizenship of its residents is conditional.
 As there is no hospital in Vatican City, no one can be born here, meaning there is no permanent Vatican citizenship.
 Citizenship can be gained by being appointed for work assignments in the Holy See (the jurisdiction of the Pope), which also extends to live-in relatives or spouses.
 Once the work assignment has been terminated, so is the citizenship.

-4. It’s home to the largest cathedral in the world
+4. It’s home to one of the largest cathedral in the world

-Spanning more than five acres and sitting atop St. Peter’s tomb at 500 feet wide and 730 feet long, St. Peter’s Basilica is the biggest church building on Earth.
+Spanning more than five acres and sitting atop St. Peter’s tomb at 500 feet wide and 730 feet long, St. Peter’s Basilica is one of the largest and most important church buildings on Earth.
+Its dome, rising to 136 meters, dominates the skyline of Vatican City, making it an iconic symbol of the Catholic Church.

 5. The Vatican Museums house more than 70,000 works of art